- Justins’ House of Bourbon

 For someone that’s never been to Lexington, I would suggest coming during October or April for Thoroughbred horse racing during the Keeneland Race Meets.
 You can see some beautiful scenery during those months as the seasons are changing.
 Bourbon and horses are quintessential to the Kentucky experience and it’s hard to beat what Lexington has to offer. keeneland.com

 Castle & Key is so unique because of its rich history within the bourbon industry.
-The distillery was an icon lost to the ravages of time, and we’ve brought it back to life.
-It’s an actual castle with formal gardens and a Roman architecture-inspired spring house.
-We distill bourbon, rye whiskey, vodka and gin.
-Our gin and vodka are available on the market today, but it’ll be a few more years before the brown spirits are done.
-The rye, hopefully, by late 2019.
-You won’t see any bourbon from us until 2021 at the earliest because we’re just going to wait.
-We’re doing things differently here at Castle & Key—we’re crafting a curated experience and a really thoughtful spirit, so we hope that you’ll come and visit us. castleandkey.com
+The distillery was an icon lost to the ravages of time, and it’s been brought it back to life, bigger and better.
+It’s an actual castle with formal gardens and a Roman architecture-inspired spring house, with bourbon, rye whiskey, vodka and gin all distilled on-site.
+The gin and vodka are available on the market today, but it’ll be a few more years before the brown spirits are done.
+You won’t see any bourbon from Castle & Key until 2021 at the earliest because they’re doing things differently—crafting a curated experience and a really thoughtful spirit castleandkey.com

 Come to Lexington for the people, come for the horses, come for the bourbon, and bring your friends.
 Use these tips for your stay in Lexington.

 My biggest tip for visitors is to pace yourself.
 Enjoy the fresh air.
 Just like bourbon, it’s meant to be savored.
 There’s lots to explore here so when you come to visit, talk to the locals and see what you can learn.
 They’ll tell you what you need to see.